greulist137/Udacity-Data-Science-Term-2---Data-Science-Blog/README.md

 # The 2019 Tech Workforce

-As part of this project, we are trying to answer the following questions:
+With the 2018 year coming to an end, I wanted to take a look at a recent Stackoverflow survey that examined all aspects of the developer experience from career satisfaction and job search to education and sound preference when coding.
+This survey received more than 100,000 responses fielded from 183 countries and dependent territories.

+Based off of the survey results, there are 3 questions that I am looking to answer:
 - What types of languages, databases, platforms and frameworks were used in 2018 and what will be the trend for 2019?
 - What do people tend to look for more in a potential job?
 - Where do developers see themselves in 5 years?